Join us in changing lives and building communities.

 Program activities will focus on using innovative methodologies pioneered by organizations such MathXplorers (mathxplorers.org) and CIRCA-STEAM (circasteam.science) such as storytelling for developing critical thinking and joy in learning complex math and science concepts.

-This program shall focus on promoting technology access and literacy around disability justice and community health especially among the underserved segments of the disabled, veterans, and survivors of war and gun violence.
-Building upon Amalna’s extensive work in war-torn areas in Iraq, Syria, and Ukraine since 2018, the program shall collaborate primarily with Amalna’s NGO partners in Europe, the Middle East, and the U.S., and Avatar VRXG Consulting, a technology social enterprise joint venture, with expertise on developing virtual reality software for physical and occupational rehabilitation and mental health.
+Among the program’s primary goals are to equip communities with digital tools for self-advocacy and health, increase access to fact-based and critical public information, strengthen the capacity of community organizers through digital platforms, challenge oppressive tech structures, and promote community-controlled digital spaces.
+A core component of TECH4KAPWA is VRXG (Virtual Reality for eXtraordinary Good), a health initiative providing virtual reality technology access and literacy among the underserved segments of the disabled, veterans, and survivors of war and gun violence.
+Building upon Amalna’s extensive work in war-torn areas in Iraq, Syria, and Ukraine since 2018, the program shall collaborate primarily with Amalna’s NGO partners in Europe, the Middle East, and the U.S., and Avatar Uju Consulting, a technology social enterprise-joint venture with expertise on developing virtual reality software for physical and occupational rehabilitation and mental health.

 OUR PEOPLE